 Details by Method

-Meeting with Cyntia Ní Mhurchú MEP and Chamber members to discuss Tipperary business priorities
+Meeting organized with Chamber members and Cyntia Ní Mhurchú MEP to discuss business needs, EU funding opportunities, and regional development.